apache/paimon/docs/content/docs/development/scale-bucket.md

   WHERE dt = 'yyyy-MM-dd' AND order_status = 'verified'
   ```

-- Recompile the streaming job and restore from the latest checkpoint.
+- Restore the streaming job from the savepoint.